openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.bluez/README.md

 # Setup

-Please note that at least BlueZ 5.43 is required, while 5.48 or above are [not (yet) supported](https://github.com/intel-iot-devkit/tinyb/issues/131) either.
+Please note that at least BlueZ 5.43 is required.

 Some settings are required to ensure that openHAB has access to Bluez.
 To allow openHAB to access Bluez via dbus you need to add the following entry within your dbus configuration in `/etc/dbus-1/system.d/bluetooth.conf`